 CD69 is an early cell surface marker of activated T cells.
-It functions as a signal transducer to promote proliferation, but can also be found on monocytes, neutrophils and eosinophils, in addition to constitutive expression on mature thymocytes and platelets.
-The first targeted imaging agent for CD69 was an affibody, $Z{CD69:2}$ , that bound to both murine and human CD69 (39).
-The affibody was conjugated to DOTA and radiolabeled with In for SPECT imaging.
-The tracer exhibited rapid blood clearance through renal excretion, and accumulation in a lymph node of a healthy rat, as well as accumulation at the site of allograft rejection in a mouse model.
-More recently, an Zr-labeled antibody was used for PET imaging of CD69 (40).
-The authors examined the ability of the tracer to differentiate responding and non-responding syngeneic CT26 tumors during checkpoint blockade.
-The authors demonstrated significant differences in the blood, spleen, and tumor between treated responders and non-responders.
-Furthermore, the authors confirmed target specificity using autoradiography and immunohistochemistry, providing robust correlation between PET signal and tissue protein expression.
+It functions as a signal transducer to promote proliferation but can also be found on monocytes, neutrophils, and eosinophils, in addition to constitutive expression on mature thymocytes and platelets.
+The first targeted imaging agent for CD69 was an Affibody (Affibody AB), Z{CD69:2}, that bound to both murine and human CD69 (39).
+The Affibody was conjugated to DOTA and radiolabeled with 111In for SPECT imaging.
+The tracer cleared rapidly from the blood through renal excretion and accumulated in a lymph node of a healthy rat and at the site of allograft rejection in a mouse model.
+More recently, an 89Zr-labeled antibody was used for PET imaging of CD69 (40).
+The authors examined the ability of the tracer to differentiate responding from nonresponding syngeneic CT26 tumors during checkpoint blockade and demonstrated significant differences in the blood, spleen, and tumor between treated responders and nonresponders.
+Furthermore, the authors confirmed target specificity using autoradiography and immunohistochemistry, providing a robust correlation between PET signal and tissue protein expression.